Half-diminished seventh chord

 In music theory, the half-diminished seventh chord (also known as a half-diminished chord or a minor seventh flat five chord) is a seventh chord composed of a root note, together with a minor third, a diminished fifth, and a minor seventh (1, ♭3, ♭5, ♭7).
-For example, the half-diminished seventh chord built on B, commonly written as Bm7(♭5), or Bhalfdim^{7}, has pitches B-D-F-A:
+For example, the half-diminished seventh chord built on B, commonly written as Bm7(♭5), Bhalfdim^{7} or Bhalfdim, has pitches B-D-F-A:

 It can be represented by the integer notation {0, 3, 6, 10}.

 The half-diminished seventh chord exists in root position and in three inversions.
 The first inversion is enharmonic to a minor sixth chord: